 Stewart, as the well-off Hirst, is delegated the role of listener and occasional responder, presenting a bit of a dignified enigma who ultimately collapses from too much drink, and then crawls out of the room.
 But before Spooner can take his leave or take advantage of his singular surroundings, newcomers arrive.

-The first to enter is Billy Crudup, as a rough edged Londoner named Foster who falls short of the Pinteresque veiled menace that Michael Kitchen so embodied, but who has a certain charisma that makes him quite likeable and magnetic, and which makes his confusion and suspicions about Spooner’s presence come off more sincere and sympathetic than draconian.
+The first to enter is Billy Crudup, as a rough edged Londoner named Foster.
+Crudup’s version falls short of the Pinteresque veiled menace that Michael Kitchen so embodied, but he brings to the role a charisma that makes him quite likeable and magnetic.
+It makes Foster’s confusion and suspicions regarding Spooner’s presence come off as more sincere and sympathetic than draconian.

 Soon after, we meet Briggs, played with thuggish aplomb by Shuler Hensley.
 Clearly the brawn of the outfit, Briggs is older but less sophisticated than Foster.
 And when Hirst reappears, having awoken from a troubling dream, it is quickly apparent that these younger two are both the staff and jailors of their host, catering to his whims and thirst, but quick to prevent Spooner from making any inroads toward possible rehabilitation.

 The second act takes place the next morning, with Spooner having been locked in the sitting room, only to be treated to a champagne breakfast and small talk provided by Briggs.
 Suddenly, Hirst appears well groomed and energetic.
 Although temporarily sober, he seems to mistake Spooner for a long lost college chum of a different name.